-A student who, for compelling reasons, finds it necessary to postpone the submission of required coursework may petition for the grade of Incomplete (INC).
+A student who, for compelling reasons, finds it necessary to postpone the submission of required course work may petition for the grade of Incomplete (INC).
 The student must obtain a Request for Incomplete Form from the Office of the Registrar.
-This form must contain all information requested, including a description of the work to be completed and the due date, which cannot be later than the date specified in the Academic Calendar.
-The form must be signed by the student, instructor, and dean or academic advisor.
-The form must be returned to the Office of the Registrar.
-The last day to request an Incomplete and submit the form is indicated in the Academic Calendar.
+This form must contain all information requested, including a description of the work to be completed and the due date, which must be before the beginning of the next semester during the fall semester.
+In the spring semester, outstanding coursework must be submitted to the Office of the Registrar by no later than six weeks from the end of the spring final examination period.

 The Office of the Registrar shall record that work has been submitted and provide a written receipt to the student for the work received.
 The Office of the Registrar will transmit the completed work to the instructor.
 No work should be sent or given directly to the instructor by the student.
 The student is advised to retain a copy of all work submitted to the Office of the Registrar.

 The grade of INC shall remain on the student's transcript until a grade has been submitted by the instructor.

 If a student fails to submit the outstanding work to the Office of the Registrar by the specified due date, the grade of INC will be converted to the alternate letter grade previously submitted by the instructor.
 This alternate grade reflects the instructor's assessment of a student's performance, taking into account the fact that work is missing.
 Students should be aware that the missing work may have been counted as an F (or 0) in the computation of the final grade for the course.